SarafPushkar0796/onboarding-screens-react/README.md

-# This project is based out of
+# This project is based out of this dribble shot [here](https://dribbble.com/shots/15669113-Onboarding-Exploration).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).